-The DUPERSID allows users to link on the age, sex, race, health status, or other person-level variables from the other HC files.
-However, this will result in multiple records per person, and estimates will not be nationally representative unless you use one PRPL record per person or summarize PRPL records to the person level (and use weights).
+The DUPERSID allows users to merge person-level variables from other HC files such as their age, sex, race, health status, or other data.
+However, the PRPL file contains multiple records per person.
+Therefore, estimates will not be nationally representative unless you use one PRPL record per person or summarize PRPL records to the person level (and use weights).